 This Four Seasons Oolong (Si Ji Chun) is a wonderfully aromatic lightly oxidised oolong grown around Mingjian Township in Nantou County, Taiwan.
 It is an expressive tea, yet it makes a very refreshing drink.
-This particular batch is from a spring crop, plucked in November 2017.
+This particular batch is from an autumn crop, plucked in November 2018.

 Four Seasons Oolong is named after the cultivar that is used to make this aromatic tea, Si Ji Chun (四季春), which started appearing in Taiwan in 1980’s.
 It is said that one farmer near Taipei noticed a tea bush in his garden growing much quicker than others.
 He planted that particular tea bush more systematically and could harvest leaves from it throughout the year, including during winter time when the bushes are normally dormant.

 Si Ji Chun has become very popular in Taiwan, as well as other countries, such as Thailand and Vietnam.
 It favours low altitude conditions but also provides farmers with a consistent crop throughout the whole year.
 The leaves that are plucked from Si Ji Chun plants have a fresh and light flowery aroma year round, hence it is often referred to as Four Seasons Spring.
 Even though some prefer to call it ‘Four Seasons Spring’, we find it can create some confusion as to when the actual tea was plucked.